huntsimon23/NYTProject/README.md

 Collaborative in class project on 3/30/19

 # Status
 This project was a timed excercise with multiple collaborators.
-No further updates are antiipated.
+No further updates are anticipated.

 ## Front-End Team
 ![nyt-search](Images/nyt.png)